 There is all manner of advice out there about expense tracking: Keep your receipts in one place; itemize them quickly; total your expenses weekly.
 So why is it that people wait until the last minute to prepare and make their submissions?

-When Concur worked with Forrester Consulting to “explore the disruption occurring in the travel and expenses space and evaluate how financial leaders are responding,” an online survey and interviews with financial leaders led to key findings including:
+When an expense management leader worked with Forrester Consulting to “explore the disruption occurring in the travel and expenses space and evaluate how financial leaders are responding,” an online survey and interviews with financial leaders led to key findings including:

 Expense tools must match the tech that employees’ use in personal lives.
 “Employees are embracing new digital capabilities in their personal lives to make purchases, and they now expect their employers to support those same capabilities as they relate to employee-generated spending,” according to the study report.